 - Cement kilns can also be made with the help of this process.

-- Bearings, plates, steel sheets, and various components of an automotive car can be developed with the help of this forming process.
+- Bearings, plates, steel sheets, and various components of an automotive car can be developed with the help of the Metal forming process.

-- The missile, aircraft components are also manufactured through this process.
+- Missile & aircraft components are also manufactured through this process.

 - Along with that, hinge, bolt, nails can also be formed by this process.

 - Moreover, agricultural tools & military products are also produced with the help of this process.